javascript-tutorial/en.javascript.info/5-network/01-fetch/article.md

 alert(text.slice(0, 80) + '...');
 ```

-As a show-case for reading in binary format, let's fetch and show an image (see chapter [Blob](info:blob) for details about operations on blobs):
+As a show-case for reading in binary format, let's fetch and show a logo image of ["fetch" specification](https://fetch.spec.whatwg.org) (see chapter [Blob](info:blob) for details about operations on `Blob`):

 ```js async run
 let response = await fetch('/article/fetch/logo-fetch.svg');